wyntred/wyntred/README.md

-- 📫 How to reach me wyntred13@gmail.com
+- 📫 How to reach me-> wyntred13@gmail.com

 <!---
 saksak-dev/saksak-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.